jmettraux/aac_magic/src/spells.md

 * **Move:** 1 WP, 5 ft
 * **Prolong:** within (level * 10ft), 1 WP, 1 rnd

-The weaver stove.
+The caster stove.

 Some people are not very good at boiling water, it seems they never did it.
-Maybe their servant does it for them, maybe they are weavers and they use the Amber Ball to boil water.
+Maybe their servant does it for them, maybe they are casters and they use the Amber Ball to boil water.

 ## Amber Shield